Dushyantgoswami/docs/docs/developers/cosmwasm-rollapp/integrate-keplr.md

 # Integrate Keplr

-## Connect your Keplr wallet with Wasm.
+## Connect your Keplr wallet with Wasm

 Instructions for adding the dymension-wasm network to the keplr and sync an account.